atomone-hub/genesis/README.md

 maintain safety, and the best way to do that is by holding ATOMs through IBC pegging and using these ATOMs to make voting decisions on Cosmos as a voting bloc.
-The following section describes the one and only way the AtomOne hub will do so; by offering what is misleadingly referred to as "liquid staking".
+The following section describes the one and only way the AtomOne hub will use ATOMs; by offering what is misleadingly referred to as "liquid staking".

 #### Role as $ATOM "Liquid Staking" Provider

-Offer a standard $ATOM bonding zone to compete with Stride-like "liquid staking".
+AtomOne will offer an $ATOM bonding zone in a core shard to compete with collective "liquid staking" service providers.
 These $ATOMs will be automatically delegated via ICA (interchain accounts) to aligned validators as determined by the the system determined by the $ATOM1 stakers.
+The bonders of
+$ATOM toward this service will receive liquid $phATOM tokens.

-We call these managed tokens $phATOM tokens.
-In addition $ATOM1 tokens will also be bondable to $phATOM1 tokens.
-In return for delegating voting decisions from $ATOM bonders ($phATOM holders) to
+In addition to Gaia's $ATOM, AtomOne's $ATOM1 tokens will also be bondable to
+$phATOM1 tokens.
+So there will be $phATOM as well as $phATOM1 tokens, but with some differences in tokenomics between them.
+We have more control over $phATOM1 tokenomics, though the changes we introduce for $phATOM1 may be upstreamed to Gaia for $phATOM.
+(XXX double check with penultimate draft)

-$ATOM1 stakers, the AtomHub offers the $phATOM holders the opportunity for al perpetuity, the unification of $phATOM and $phATOM1 according to a reasonable exchange ratio as determined by the best available means, but no more favorable to $phATOM than 1:1 by total market cap between $phATOM and
+In return for delegating voting decisions from $ATOM bonders ($phATOM holders) to $ATOM1 stakers, the AtomHub will offer the $phATOM holders the opportunity for all perpetuity, the merger of $phATOM to $phATOM1 according to a reasonable exchange ratio as determined by the best available means as determined by
+$ATOM1 stakers, with a minimum conversion penalty of 20% and no more favorable to $phATOM than 1:1 by total market cap between $phATOM and $phATOM1.
+These ratios cannot change even with a Constitutional Majority.

-$phATOM1. // In the case of Gaia failure, this could be seen as a detriment to $phATOM1 holders because their underlying $ATOM1 claims from $phATOM1 has seemingly shrunk by up to half; but if the $ATOM token were to recover it would now be of benefit to $phATOM1 holders; and this is an agreement that was pre-established in these Founding Documents to help incentivize the bonding of both $ATOM as well as $ATOM1, so overall it is from the beginning a mutually beneficial agreement.
+In the case of Gaia failure this could be seen as a detriment to $phATOM1 holders because their underlying $ATOM1 claims from $phATOM1 has seemingly shrunk by up to half; but if the $ATOM token were to recover it would now be of benefit to $phATOM1 holders; and this is an agreement that was pre-established in these Founding Documents to help incentivize the bonding of both $ATOM as well as $ATOM1, and to ensure mutual success rather than sabotage.

+There is no merger for the opposite case upon AtomOne failure.
+In this case the
+$ATOM underlying $phATOM must be distributed back to the $phATOM holders in proportion, or if there was already a merger, to the $phATOM1 holders in proportion.

+The only fee token required to be accepted by all shards shall be the $phATOM1 token.
+This must not change even with a Constitutional Majority as a matter of trust of a preagreed transaction declared in these Founding Documents, except to better serve this invariant such as by allowing for an alias or by supporting different denominations of the same underlying $phATOM1.
+AtomOne will not promote the $ATOM1 token to be used as a fee token directly, even though it must be supported as a bootstrapping and recovery measure.

+While the convertability from $phATOM1 to the underlying $ATOM1 may be managed, paused, or throttled by governance of $ATOM1 with a Constitutional Majority of the $ATOM1 stakers not including the $ATOM1 of the $phATOM1 bonders, all the underlying $ATOM1 must be distributable back to $phATOM1 holders through a fair system and all of the $ATOM1 withdrawn within 20 years starting at any given moment.

+Rewards from the $ATOM1 tokens bonded to $phATOM1 tokens shall be distributed back to $phATOM1 as if they were any other $ATOM1 staked tokens, but they shall not exercise their voting power and instead yield entirely to the other $ATOM1 staked tokens.

+Tax will be deducted from these $phATOM1 bonded $ATOM1 rewards as usual just like regular validator staked $ATOM1 tokens, but unlike the tax burden for validator staked $ATOM1 tokens, the tax burden for $phATOM1 bonded $ATOM tokens shall be capped at 10%.
+This cap cannot be changed even with a Constitutional Majority except by also a two-thirds supermajority from the $phATOM1 holders with a prominently announced vote put forth by the AtomOne hub with a voting period of at least one year, and a quorum threshold of at least 10% of the total supply of $phATOM1 tokens by direct participation where the increased tax burden above the 10% must be used for common goods purposes on transparent and accountable DAO systems.

 ### Expected Outcomes and Benefits